rapPayne/react_in_3_weeks/labs/3.2 Conditionals in JSX/README.md

 ## Allow the user to log in
 When the user logs in, we will write a `user` to state.
 It will hold their personal information like name, and payment information.
 Let's start with the state variable.

-1. The `setUser` function exists in App.js but they'll be setting the user object in Login.js, so in App.js, pass `setUser` down to `<Login>` like this:
+1. The `setUser` function exists in App.jsx but they'll be setting the user object in Login.jsx, so in App.jsx, pass `setUser` down to `<Login>` like this:
 ```HTML
 <Login setUser={setUser} />
 ```

-2. In Login.js, read `setUser` as a prop, create your state variables and import login from utilities.js.
+2. In Login.jsx, read `setUser` as a prop, create your state variables and import login from utilities.js.
 Change this:
 ```JavaScript
 export function Login() {
 ```